 Under the Escrow Agreements, the Escrow Agent with respect to each Trust has entered or will enter into a separate Deposit Agreement with the Depositary.
 Pursuant to the Escrow Agreements, the Depositary has established or will establish separate accounts into which the proceeds of this Offering and the Senior Certificates Offering attributable to Certificates of the applicable Trust were or will be deposited (each, a "Deposit") on behalf of such Escrow Agent.
 Pursuant to the Deposit Agreement with respect to each Trust (each, a "Deposit Agreement"), on each Regular Distribution Date the Depositary will pay to the Paying Agent on behalf of the applicable Escrow Agent, for distribution to the Certificateholders of such Trust, an amount equal to interest accrued on the Deposits relating to such Trust during the relevant interest period at a rate per annum equal to the interest rate applicable to the Certificates issued by such Trust.
 After the Issuance Date, upon each financing of a Remaining Aircraft during the Delivery Period, the Trustee for each Trust will request the Escrow Agent relating to such Trust to withdraw from the Deposits relating to such Trust funds sufficient to enable the Trustee of such Trust to purchase the Equipment Note of the series applicable to such Trust issued with respect to such Remaining Aircraft.
 Accrued but unpaid interest on all such Deposits withdrawn will be paid on the next Regular Distribution Date.
-Any portion of any Deposit withdrawn that is not used to purchase such Equipment Note will be re-deposited by each Trustee into an account relating to the applicable Trust.
-The Deposits relating to each Trust and interest paid thereon will not be subject to the subordination provisions of the Intercreditor Agreement and will not be available to pay any other amount in respect of the Certificates.
+Any portion of any Deposit withdrawn that is not used to purchase such Equipment Note will be re-deposited by each Trustee into an account relating to the applicable to pay any other amount in respect of the Certificates.